aditi1052/Bank-Loan-Prediction-using-Logistic-Regression/README.md

   *The goal is to build a predictive model that helps financial institutions automate loan approval decisions efficiently.

 2) Dataset & Features:
-3)

 After feature selection, the following variables were used for training:

-Cibil Score – Creditworthiness of the applicant Dependents – Number of dependents in the family
-Gender – Applicant’s gender
+Cibil Score – Creditworthiness of the applicant, Dependents – Number of dependents in the family, Gender – Applicant’s gender,
-Married – Marital status
+Married – Marital status,
-Self_Employed – Employment type
+Self_Employed – Employment type,
-Previous Loan Taken – Whether the applicant has taken a loan before
+Previous Loan Taken – Whether the applicant has taken a loan before.

 3)Project Workflow: